Jesse James: After the Civil War

 Jesse recovered from his chest wound at his uncle's boardinghouse in Harlem, Missouri (north across the Missouri River from the City of Kansas' River Quay [changed to Kansas City in 1889]).
-He was tended to by his step-cousin, Zerelda "Zee" Mimms, named after Jesse's mother.
-Jesse and his step-cousin began a nine-year courtship that culminated in their marriage.
-Meanwhile, his former commander Archie Clement kept his bushwhacker gang together and began to harass Republican authorities.
+He was tended to by his first cousin, Zerelda "Zee" Mimms, named after Jesse's mother.
+Jesse and his cousin began a nine-year courtship that culminated in their marriage.

+Meanwhile, Clement kept his bushwhacker gang together and began to harass Republican authorities.
 These men were the likely culprits in the first daylight armed bank robbery in the United States during peacetime, the robbery of the Clay County Savings Association in the town of Liberty, Missouri, on February 13, 1866.
-The bank was owned by Republican former militia officers who had recently conducted the first Republican Party rally in Clay County's history.
-During the gang's escape from the town, an innocent bystander, 17-year-old George C. "Jolly" Wymore, a student at William Jewell College, was shot dead on the street.
+The bank was owned by former Republican militia officers who had recently conducted the first Republican rally in Clay County's history.
+During the gang's escape from the town, an innocent bystander, seventeen-year-old George C. "Jolly" Wymore, a student at William Jewell College, was shot dead on the street.

-It remains unclear whether Jesse and Frank took part in the Clay County robbery.
-After the James brothers successfully conducted other robberies and became legendary, some observers retroactively credited them with being the leaders of the robbery.
-Others have argued that Jesse was at the time still bedridden with his wound and could not have participated.
+It remains unclear whether the James brothers took part in the Clay County robbery.
+After Jesse and Frank successfully conducted other robberies and became legendary, some observers retroactively credited them with being the leaders of the robbery.
+Others have argued that Jesse was at the time still bedridden and could not have participated.
 No evidence has been found that connects either brother to the crime or that conclusively rules them out.
 On June 13, 1866, in Jackson County, Missouri, the gang freed two jailed members of Quantrill's gang, killing the jailer in the effort.
 Historians believe that the James brothers were involved in this crime.

-Local violence continued to increase in the state; Governor Thomas Clement Fletcher had recently ordered a company of militia into Johnson County to suppress guerrilla activity.
-Archie Clement continued his career of crime and harassment of the Republican government, to the extent of occupying the town of Lexington, Missouri, on election day in 1866.
+Local violence continued to increase in Missouri; Governor Thomas Clement Fletcher had recently ordered a company of militia into Johnson County to suppress guerrilla activity.
+Clement continued his career of crime and harassment of the Republican government, to the extent of occupying the town of Lexington, Missouri, on election day in 1866.
 Shortly afterward, the state militia shot Clement dead.
 James wrote about this death with bitterness a decade later.

-The survivors of Clement's gang continued to conduct bank robberies during the next two years, though their numbers dwindled through arrests, gunfights, and lynchings.
-While they later tried to justify robbing the banks, most of their targets were small, local banks based on local capital, and the robberies only penalized the locals they claimed to support.
-On May 23, 1867, for example, they robbed a bank in Richmond, Missouri, in which they killed the mayor and two others.
+The survivors of Clement's gang continued to conduct bank robberies over the next two years, though their numbers dwindled through arrests, gunfights and lynchings.
+While they later tried to justify robbing the banks, most of their targets were small, local banks based on local capital and the robberies only penalized the locals they claimed to support.
+On May 23, 1867, for example, the gang robbed a bank in Richmond, Missouri, during which they killed the mayor and two others.
 It remains uncertain whether either of the James brothers took part, although an eyewitness who knew the brothers told a newspaper seven years later "positively and emphatically that he recognized Jesse and Frank James... among the robbers."
-In 1868, Frank and Jesse James allegedly joined Cole Younger in robbing a bank in Russellville, Kentucky.
+In 1868, the brothers allegedly joined Cole Younger in robbing a bank in Russellville, Kentucky.